qzya/meta-modern-cleaner/readme.md

 * License: GPLv2 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin for clean meta data in posts (and CPTs)
+Simple plugin to clean meta data in Wordpress posts (and CPTs)

-The plugin is aimed primarily at developers and experienced users who understand what they are doing.
+The plugin is intended primarily for developers and experienced users who understand what they are doing.
-The plugin works in the Wordpress admin panel and allows you to select and bulk remove meta fields in standard Wordpress posts as well as in custom post types through a simple and intuitive interface.
+The plugin works in the Wordpress admin panel and allows you to select and perform bulk remove of meta fields in standard Wordpress posts as well as in custom post types through a simple and intuitive interface.

-**Before any manipulations with the plugin, be sure to backup your database!**
+**Before any manipulations with the plugin, make sure to backup your database!**

 ## Installation

-1. Upload `meta-modern-cleaner` directory to the `/wp-content/plugins/` directory
+1. `git clone git@github.com:qzya/meta-modern-cleaner.git` in the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## FAQ